mikaelpatel/Arduino-FVM/README.md

 translated to the Forth Virtual Machine instruction set and dictionary format.

-The Virtual Machine with 119 instructions is approx. 3.4 Kbyte without symbol table.
+The Virtual Machine with 120 instructions is approx. 3.5 Kbyte without kernel dictionary words.
 This adds approx. 1 Kbyte.
 The instruction level trace adds an additional 1 Kbyte.
 Many of the kernel instructions are defined in both C++ and FVM instructions.
 This allows tailoring for speed and/or size.